maheshshinde/PaymentGateway/readme.md

 ## Additional Features:
 In addition to the core functionality, I have added the following features:
 *	API Key Authentication for application.
-*	Structured Logging using Serilog for enhanced traceability.
+*	Structured Logging using Serilog for enhanced logging.
-*	Segregated services for Acquiring Banks, Input & Card Validation, and Data Masking.
+*	Segregated services for Acquiring Banks, payment details validation, and Data Masking.
-*	Utilization of Docker containers for efficient deployment and scalability.

 ## Further Improvements:
-*	Tests: Due to time constraints, I have currently included a limited number of tests.
+*	**Tests**: Due to time constraints, I have currently included a limited number of tests.
 It is essential to allocate time for creating more comprehensive Unit and Integration test scenarios.
 This approach will ensure coverage of all possible scenarios and achieve maximum code coverage.

 *	**Security**: I have added API key authentication for application authentication, focusing on security beyond user authentication.
-Need to consider implementing Authentication, Authorization, and Multi-Factor Authentication, alongside Rate Limiting.
+Need to consider implementing Authentication, Authorization, and Multi-Factor Authentication, alongside Rate Limiting and other security enhancements.

 *	**Communication**: Integration of Email and SMS notification services will enhance communication with users and merchants.